Reviews You Can Rely On

 Credit: Justin Simoni

-The average outdoor recreationist doesn't need an ultralight tent.
-However, if you plan to spend weeks on end in the backcountry, your happiness will be directly proportionate to the amount of weight on your back.
-Prices for ultralight gear can be high, but they don't necessarily have to be.
-Be sure to check out the more affordable options that might fully satisfy what you're looking for if you're on a budget.
+The average outdoor recreationist doesn't really need an ultralight tent.
+However, if you plan to spend weeks on end in the backcountry, your happiness will roughly be proportional to the amount of weight you'll need to carry on your back while hiking.
+Prices for ultralight gear can certainly be high when compared to more conventional options, but they don't necessarily have to be.
+Be sure to check out the more affordable options in our lineup that might fully satisfy what you're looking for if you're on a budget.

 ultralight tent - the durston x-mid 1p is an excellent value for such a well-designed...